top of page

 1. DO NOT FEED OR GIVE WATER!

-3. Keep it warm by using a warmer; heating pad under half of the box, hand warmer/hot water bottle wrapped in a shirt, a rice filled sock microwaved, etc.
+3. Keep it/them warm by using a warmer; heating pad under half of the box, hand warmer/hot water bottle wrapped in a shirt, a rice filled sock microwaved, etc.

 4. Place container in a quiet area away from your pets and children.
 The noise will stress them out.

 We understand that you may be frustrated to get help and worried about the animal.
 Our VOLUNTEER rehabbers are busy at their jobs, personal, and family commitments besides taking care of the wildlife they already have.
-Transportation and donations are appreciated!
+Transportation will help the process to be quicker.
+Donations are appreciated!

 Quick Way to Reach Many Rehabbers!